llengdorfer/ml_kit_firebase_ei/excerciseEI.md

 Run your code.

 ### Step 3
-Test the app taking selfies with different facial expressions and let your app print out the detected data.
+Test the app by taking selfies with different facial expressions and let your app print out the detected data.
 That can be done using a Toast or a TextView, the APIs can be found here: https://developer.android.com/reference/android/widget/Toast https://developer.android.com/reference/android/widget/TextView?hl=en